Called to Accompany, Inspired by Faith

 The truth is that the Catholic Church offers a message of compassion, hope, and understanding.

-Equipping Mental Health Ministers
+Equipping Mental Health Ministers.

-Holistic training, extensive resources, and mentorship to nurture compassionate and impactful leaders.
+Free holistic training, extensive resources, and mentorship to nurture compassionate and impactful leaders.

 Our Partnership